 By Garry Maddux

-The Law converts our souls and opens our eyes to understanding our creator and His desire for our life.
+The law converts our souls and opens our eyes to understanding God and his desire for our life.

 All scriptures are quoted in the KJV unless stated otherwise.

 There are 613 laws and commandments related to the Law with scripture support.
 It is broken down into 248 positives and 365 negative commandments.

 We are responsible to know and follow God’s law which is to do good.
 If someone does not follow God’s law, it is sin or transgression of the law.

 When we study the Commandments, we are to base it upon the precepts of how we love God and how we love our neighbor.

 Mat 22:37 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.